yaokun20241219/ClearerVoice-Studio/README.md

 - [2024.11] Release of this repo

 ## Contact
-If you have any comment or question about ClearerVoice-Studio, please contact us by
+If you have any comments or questions about ClearerVoice-Studio, feel free to raise an issue in this repository or contact us directly at:
 - email: {shengkui.zhao, zexu.pan}@alibaba-inc.com